tensorchord/envd-docs/docs/faq/why.md

 ## Who should use envd?

-Currently, we’re focused on helping data scientists and teams that develop AI/ML models.
+Currently, we're focused on helping data scientists and teams that develop AI/ML models.
 And they may suffer from:

 - building the development environments with Python, CUDA, Docker, SSH, and so on.
 Do you have a complicated Dockerfile or build script that sets up all your dev environments, but is always breaking?
 - Updating the environment.
 Do you always need to ask infrastructure engineers how to add a new python package in the Dockerfile?